 Listen to news

-To ask Assistant to narrate news from sources you've pre-selected, say "OK Google" followed by "what's the news", "international news", "what's the news about the US elections", or "sports news", etc.
+To ask Assistant to narrate news from sources you've pre-selected, say "Hey Google" followed by "what's the news", "international news", "what's the news about the US elections", or "sports news", etc.

 Control smart devices